 Table of contents

-- What is Amazon S3 Intelligent Tiering?
+- What is AWS S3 Intelligent Tiering?

-- When to use Amazon S3 Intelligent Tiering?
+- When to use?

-What is Amazon S3 Intelligent Tiering?
+What is AWS S3 Intelligent Tiering?

 With S3 Intelligent tiering, you can ensure that your objects will be in the proper storage tier without the operational overhead of creating and managing complex lifecycle management policies, paying for lifecycle transitions, or worrying about minimum retention durations.